Relax, Rebalance, Restore

 Hand Reflexology

-A gentle manipulation of reflex points on the hands that nurtures mind, body and spirit.
-Precise pressure is applied to these points, promoting soothing, calming effects, a sense of balance and relaxation throughout the entire body.
+A gentle and nurturing technique, hand reflexology involves the precise manipulation of reflex points on the hands to support the mind, body, and spirit.
+By applying targeted pressure, this treatment encourages deep relaxation, promotes a soothing, calming effect and helps restore a sense of balance and wellbeing throughout the entire body.

 Block Bookings